gamedaysuits/GDS-AI-Draft-Benchmark/README.md

     model: "anthropic/claude-3.5-sonnet"

 Optionally a seed persona may be supplied by adding "persona: "XXXX"", but models are told to choose their own persona in the initial prompt.

-🧠 How It Works
+How It Works

 Preflight Verification – Each model is pinged once to confirm it’s running under the correct slug (no silent fallbacks).
 Planning Phase – Every GM defines a private strategy and persona before bidding starts.
 Auction Loop – Players are nominated, bids are placed using BID: $NNN, and results are logged.
 Persistence – Draft results and transcripts are written to disk after completion.

-🖥️ Output Files
+Output Files

-chat_log.json – Full structured chat history for replay.

-draft_transcript.txt – Human-readable transcript.
+chat_log.json – Full structured chat history for replay. draft_transcript.txt – Human-readable transcript.

-draft_results.csv – Final team rosters and prices.
+draft_results.csv – Final team rosters and prices. plan_documents.txt - AI GMs' private strategy guides.

-🤝 Contributing
+Contributing

 Pull requests are welcome!
 If you add support for new models or visualization features, please include: